rtm0/vm-util/pt-index/docs/perf.md

   80s intervals within 24 hours
 - And total number of samples: 1M metrics × ~1K intervals = ~1B

-The data is generated only once before all tests:
+The data is generated only once before all ingestion benchmarks:

 ```shell
 make tsbs-build tsbs-generate-data
 ```

-During each test, 4 concurrent workers ingest the data.
+During each test, 4 concurrent workers will be ingesting the data.

-Below are the benchmark results and the description how each benchmark for done.
+Below are the benchmark results and the description to to perform each benchmark.

 ### Empty

-Overall the `pt-index` performance is very close to `v1.127.0`.
+Overall, the `pt-index` performance is very close to `v1.127.0`.

 Load summary: